Mlaiel/iacherie/artifacts/index.md

 ---

-## 🎯 Welcome to Ainflue AI Influencer Platform
+## 🎯 Welcome to IA Chérie AI Influencer Platform

-This is the **main entry point** for all Ainflue Platform artifacts documentation.
+This is the **main entry point** for all IA Chérie Platform artifacts documentation.
 This index provides organized access to all enterprise documentation, configurations, and infrastructure specifications.

 ### 📋 **Quick Navigation**